wwuracingGH/v67-vcu/README.md

 Car not turning on

-1. Check APPS calibration message from vcu, go to apps calibration
+1. Check APPS calibration message from vcu, if both APPS pedals aren't at zero or if there's an APPS error the car won't go into RTD.

 2.	panic